+Noise emissions

-Air quality A3: The holder of the environmental authority must not cause an unreasonable release of dust.
-Note 4 - To prevent the unreasonable release of dust, the following measures or similar measures can be used: Noise emissions A4: The holder of the environmental authority must not cause unreasonable noise at a noise sensitive place.
-Note 5 - To prevent causing unreasonable noise at a noise sensitive place, the following measures or similar measures can be used: - construct and maintain noise barriers and enclosures around noisy equipment or along the noise transmission path;- implement noise reduction measures at noise sensitive places;- provide and maintain low noise equipment;- carry out routine maintenance on fans to minimise bearing noise;- repair or replace defective mufflers of vehicles and plant equipment; and- limit the hours of operation to between 7am to 6pm from Monday to Saturday.
+A4: The holder of the environmental authority must not cause unreasonable noise at a Noise Sensitive Place.

+Note 5 - To prevent causing unreasonable noise at a noise sensitive place the following measures or similar measures can be used:

+- construct and maintain noise barriers and enclosures around noisy equipment or along the noise transmission path; - implement noise reduction measures at noise sensitive places; - provide and maintain low noise equipment; - carry out routine maintenance on fans to minimise bearing noise; - repair or replace defective mufflers of vehicles and plant with suitable effective mufflers; and - limit the hours of operation of the project to between the hours of 7am to 6pm Monday to Saturday.

 Note 6 - If aircraft are used for mining related activities, operate them so as to minimise disturbance to livestock (e.g. helicopters).

-Erosion and Sediment Control A5: The holder of the environmental authority must design, install and maintain adequate banks and/or diversion drains to minimise the potential for storm water runoff to enter areas disturbed by mining activities.
-A6: The holder of the environmental authority must design, install and maintain adequate erosion and sediment control structures wherever necessary to prevent or minimise erosion of disturbed areas and the sedimentation of any watercourse, waterway, wetland or lake.
+Erosion and Sediment Control

+A5: The holder of an environmental authority must design, install and maintain adequate banks and/or diversion drains to minimise the potential for storm water runoff to enter areas disturbed by mining activities.

+A6: The holder of the environmental authority must design, install and maintain adequate erosion and sediment controls wherever necessary to prevent erosion of disturbed areas and sedimentation of any Watercourse, Waterway, Groundwater, Wetland or Lake.

 Note 7 - For information on the design and construction of sediment ponds refer to the "Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland", Part C, "Site Water Management".

 Note 8 - Regularly clean out sediment traps, ponds and drains and maintain them in effective working order, until erosion stability has been achieved in disturbed areas.

 Note 9 - The capacity of sediment traps, ponds, drains and banks should not be reduced below 70% of their design capacity.

+A7: The holder of the environmental authority must ensure that any turbidity at a point 300m downstream from any mining activity being carried out in a watercourse, is no greater than any turbidity upstream from the activity.

+Note 10 - With regard to on site management of water refer to the Environmental Protection (Water) Policy 2008.

-Topsoils and overburden management A7: The holder of the environmental authority must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity.
+Topsoil and overburden management

+A8: The holder of the environmental authority must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity.
 Prevent or minimise the mixing and erosion of topsoil and overburden stockpiles.

-Note 10 - To separate topsoil and overburden and to prevent or minimise the erosion of these stockpiles the following measures or similar measures can be used: - identify topsoil and overburden layers prior to mining;- store topsoil and overburden in separate stockpiles, install silt fences or bunding around the stockpiles
+Note 11 - To separate topsoil and overburden and to prevent or minimise the erosion of these stockpiles the following measures or similar measures can be used:

-- establish and maintain a temporary cover crop on the topsoil stockpiles; - limit the height of topsoil stockpiles to 2 m; and - where practical reuse stockpiled topsoil within 12 months of storage.
+- identify topsoil and overburden layers before stripping topsoil; - store topsoil and overburden in separate stockpiles; - install silt fences or bunding around the stockpiles; - where practical reuse topsoil stockpiles within 12 months; - establish and maintain a temporary cover crop on stockpiles; and - limit the height of topsoil stockpiles to 2 metres.